Emertechs-Labs/e-chain/docs/examples/README.md

 This directory contains practical examples, code snippets, and real-world use cases for implementing the Echain blockchain events platform.
 These examples demonstrate how to integrate with the platform and implement common features.

+**Current Status**: ✅ All examples are based on the fully implemented Echain platform running on Base Sepolia testnet with real blockchain data integration.

 ## 🎯 Use Case Examples

 ### 1. Tech Meetup (50 attendees)